declension/squeeze-alexa/docs/HOWTO.md

 #### Update the Interaction Model
 The interaction model is the guts of how Alexa skills are invoked before they even get to your own code.
-Getting this right has been a lot of the _magic_ of building a skill like SqueezeAlexa, so hang tight.
+Getting this right has been a lot of the _magic_ of building a skill like squeeze-alexa, so hang tight.
 **Recommended**: do **not** use the Beta Skills Builder GUI.
 It looks promising but I couldn't get it to work just now (2017-11).
 It also [needs a new schema](https://github.com/declension/squeeze-alexa/issues/23).

  * These are kept here in [`metadata/`](../metadata/)